stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 Using the numpy library for python, one can also simplify this to `return dot(alpha, x) + beta`, but I wrote out the for-loop once for pedagogical purposes.

 The goal of linear regression is to find the values of `alpha` (an array of floats) and `beta` (a float) which fit the data as closely as possible, perhaps subject to specific constraints (e.g. sparsity, matching a prior).
-In this post I'll always be doing least squares fits - choosing $@ \alpha, \beta$@ to minimize
+In this post I'll always be doing least squares fits - choosing $@ \vec{\alpha}, \beta$@ to minimize

 $$
 \sum_{i=1}^N \left|y_i - \vec{\alpha} \cdot \vec{x}_i - \beta \right|^2